ymrl/a11y-visualizer/docs/en/UsersGuide.md

 ### aria-hidden

-When "Show aria-hidden information" is checked, a tip is displayed for elements with the `aria-hidden="true"` attribute.
+When "Show about aria-hidden" is checked, tips are displayed for elements with the `aria-hidden="true"` attribute.

 - A warning tip indicates that the `aria-hidden="true"` attribute is present.
 Elements with this attribute are invisible to users of assistive technologies such as screen readers.
-If there is information displayed on the screen that the user can perceive, but `aria-hidden="ture"` is specified, only users of assistive technology such as screen readers will not be able to perceive that information.
-Masu.
+If there is information displayed on the screen that the user can perceive, but `aria-hidden="true"` is specified, only users of assistive technology such as screen readers will not be able to perceive that information.
 If there is an element that is visually visible but marked as `aria-hidden` except for decorative elements, **needs modification**